nxp-appcodehub/an-fxls8974cf-low-power-wake-up-examples/README.md

 - Please refer to AN12004 for more information on FXLS8974CF SDCD function. <br>
   https://www.nxp.com/docs/en/application-note/AN12004.pdf

-- The Sensor Data Change Detection (SDCD) block of FXLS89xx is an efficient and flexible inertial event detection function with the ability to detect inertial events such as motion/no-motion, high-g/low-g, tap, freefall and transient acceleration events, etc.
+- FXLS8974CF is 3-axis accelerometer targeted for application requiring low-power motion wake up.
+This ultra-low power wake-up feature on motion can trigger host MCU to wake-up or go back to deep sleep mode when no motion detected autonomously.

-- The SDCD function within FXLS89xx incorporates a flexible digital window comparator useful for implementing several different interrupt event generation functions.
-Simply stated, the acceleration data input to the SDCD block is compared against a set of user programmable upper and lower thresholds in absolute or relative mode.
+- The Sensor Data Change Detection (SDCD) block of FXLS89xx is an efficient and flexible inertial event detection function with the ability to detect inertial events such as motion/no-motion, high-g/low-g, tap, freefall and transient acceleration events, etc. Simply stated, the acceleration data input to the SDCD block is compared against a set of user programmable upper and lower thresholds in absolute or relative mode.

 - The image below shows the basic inertial motion events detections using SDCD.